turingschool/mod-0-curriculum/session5/index.md

 ### Notating Top-Down Design for the Mod 0 Assessment

 On your Mod 0 Assessment, you will be asked to break down a scenario using Top Down Design.
-We'll demonstrate the laundry scenario in a Github Gist.
+We'll demonstrate the pizza scenario in a Github Gist.

 <div class="try-it">
-  <h3>Try It: Notating Top Down Design</h3>
+  <h3>Try It: Notating Top Down Design (~5 minutes)</h3>
   <p>Open a new gist and use decimal notation to write out your top down design appoach with the scenario you chose from your group.</p>
   <p>Post your gist link in the chat, and be ready to give feedback to the person you're paired up with (will be posted in the chat while you're working).</p>
 </div>